Healthy Homes Assessment Tomoana

 Draught Stopping Tomoana

-You don’t require to cover up gaps or holes that are part of the construction.
-For example, tiny gaps around windows and doors could be necessary to allow for movement of the building as the household gets warmer and cooler, so that they can still be closed and opened rather than being stuck.
-We will examine the windows and doors in your Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes that are part of the building.
+For instance, small gaps around doors and windows may be required to allow for the movement of the building when the household heats and cools, to allow them to be shut and opened, rather than sticking.
+We will test the windows and doors during our Healthy Homes assessment of your rental property.

 draught stopping building inspections